gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 When the SCTP association leaves the ESTABLISHED state per {{RFC9260}}
 to be shutdown the DTLS connection is kept and continues to protect the SCTP packet payloads through the shutdown process.
-If necessary even new DTLS connections can be established if necessary to maintain the protection of the SCTP packet.
+Even new DTLS connections can be established if necessary to maintain the protection of the SCTP packet.
 Although it is recommended to avoid establishing new DTLS connection if not necessary to be able to conclude the shutdown process.